Table of Contents

 - Opt for snacks with a low glycemic index.

-- Examples: Roasted chana, nuts, makhana, berries with Greek yoghurt, sprouts, cut fruits, nut butter, hummus with veggie sticks.
+- Examples: Roasted chana, nuts, makhana, berries with Greek Yogurt, sprouts, cut fruits, nut butter, hummus with veggie sticks.

 Key Takeaways

-- Glycemic Index indicates how quickly a food raises blood sugar, whereas Glycemic Load measures the overall effect, taking portion size into account.
+- Glycemic Index (GI) indicates how quickly a food raises blood sugar, while Glycemic Load (GL) also accounts for portion size.

-- Low-glycemic index and low-glycemic-load foods, such as vegetables, legumes, whole grains, and nuts, can help you maintain consistent energy levels, manage your appetite, and achieve better blood sugar control.
+- Low-GI and low-GL foods like vegetables, legumes, whole grains, and nuts help maintain steady energy and better blood sugar control.

 ✅ Conclusion: Understanding the concept of glycemic index and glycemic load helps you make smarter food choices that boost your energy, keep your appetite in check, and support your long-term metabolic health.
 It’s all about taking small, positive steps towards feeling your best.